 If your A/C unit isn’t running properly, please see Central Air Conditioner Troubleshooting & Repairs or call an A/C repair pro (below).

-If you would rather hire an air-conditioning pro to inspect and maintain your AC equipment, this FREE service will help you find a qualified local AC professional.
+If you would rather hire an air-conditioning pro to inspect and maintain your AC equipment, Home Advisor—a FREE service—will help you find a qualified local AC professional.

 Call for free estimates from local pros now: